AndrewTrepagnier/undergrad-thesis/README.md

 MG-Y systems of varying Y weight percentages a material of interest for applications demanding high strength, lightweight applications.
-More specifically, MG-Y systems have been used in artificial knee joints, aircraft components, and various high- performance automotive components.
+More specifically, MG-Y systems have been used in artificial knee joints, aircraft components, and various high-performance automotive components.
 Thus, it is important that highly accurate, well-defined energy potentials of pure Y are published to support the development of more robust, complex molecular alloys for more conditional applications.